gpremer/mvpeventbus/README.markdown

         this.categoryRepository = categoryRepository;
     }

+There's no need to bind implementations for the `eventBus` and `view` parameters as those are supplied by the framework itself.

-You can also inject more than one interface for the same event bus if you want.
+You can also inject more than one interface on the same event bus if you want.
 E.g. the segment that corresponds with the application-level events and the segment that corresponds to the module-level events.

 ## Acknowledgement